Existence, uniqueness and ergodicity for the centered Fleming-Viot process: Proof of Theorem

 Equation (\ref{Existence_PB_mg}) involves terms of the form $\left\langle g^{(j)}\circ\tau_{-\left\langle \id, Y_{t_{i}^{n} \wedge t} \right\rangle}, Y_{t_{i+1}^{n} \wedge t} - Y_{t_{i}^{n} \wedge t} \right\rangle$ with $j \in \{0,1, 2\}$.
 We wish to express, each of these terms using the martingale problem (\ref{PB_Mg_Y}).
 However, this leads us to consider quantities of the form

 with $j \in \{0,1, 2\}$, which are not well defined at the moment.
 Indeed, in (\ref{Difference_Mart_id}) the input argument is a predictable \emph{random} function of the process $\left(Y_{t} \right)_{0\leqslant t \leqslant T}$ while the martingale problem (\ref{PB_Mg_Y}) defines $M_{t}^{\id}(g)$ only for \emph{deterministic} functions $g$. {\rm{Lemma \ref{Lem_Q_omega_Martingale}}} hereafter, allows us to give a precise meaning to (\ref{Difference_Mart_id}) by extending the well-defined character of the martingales of (\ref{PB_Mg_Y}) to predictable input arguments.
-The proof of this technical lemma, given in Subsection \ref{Preuve_lemme_fondamental}, is based on \emph{regular conditional probabilities}.
+The proof of this technical lemma, { is based on classical arguments using \emph{regular conditional probabilities}, that we recall in Appendix \ref{Appendix_Regular_Conditional_Proba} for completeness.}

 \begin{Lem} Let $t^{\star} \in \R_{+}$ be a deterministic time and $h : \Omega \rightarrow \CCCC_{b}^{2}(\R, \R) $ be a measurable function satisfying the following property:

 Then, the following process defined, for all $t \in [0,T]$, by